As you read about our vision in this section, note particularly how you respond to it intellectually, soulfully, and physiologically.

 As you read the other parts of the Duke OTD curriculum infrastructure, consider the internal consistency among all the parts.
 Do they feel all of one piece to you?

-The program’s aim and mission, like its vision, were derived from the early data from stakeholders.
+The program’s aim and mission, like its vision, were derived from the early data from our internal, local, and global communities.
 An Aim is a general statement about the curriculum’s impact on students.
 The aim for the Duke OTD reads:

-- address, through skillful practice and scholarship, the complex transactions that limit and enable people’s access to and participation in meaningful, health-supporting occupations
+Collaboratively address, through skillful practice and scholarship, the complex transactions that limit and enable peoples’ access to and participation in everyday, health-supporting occupations.

-- serve as ethical, visionary leaders who anticipate the evolving occupational needs of diverse populations, communities, and individuals; who proactively and creatively address those needs through innovation and scholarship;
+Serve as compassionate, ethical, visionary leaders who anticipate the evolving occupational needs of diverse populations, communities, and individuals, who proactively and creatively address those needs through collaboration, innovation, and scholarship.

 To move toward this vision, aim, and mission will require that you gain knowledge in particular domains or areas.
 The domains or areas of study for Duke OTD were established by asking, What areas of knowledge will students need to partially master if they are to advance the OTD mission?